Martijncvv/Martijncvv/README.md

-### Hi there 👋

 ### Welcome to my GitHub profile! ###

-My name is Martijn van Veen, 26 years old and I am interested in technological innovations.
-This ranges from blockchain technology to artificial intelligence, and from apps that track body data to the third industrial revolution.
+:chains:  My name is Martijn van Veen, 26 years old and I am interested in technological innovations.
+This ranges from **blockchain technology** to artificial intelligence, and from apps that track body data to the third industrial revolution.
 I like to think about solutions for certain problems and read about creative innovations.

-In my free time I like to create (educational) content on social media about various blockchain projects.
-Currently I’m developing myself to be able to work as a developer at an innovative and open-minded company. 🌱
+:man_student:  In my free time I like to go tot he gym and create **educational** content on social media about various blockchain projects.
+Currently I’m developing myself to be able to work as a developer at an innovative and open-minded company.

-INTP/INTF_Logician/Mediator, Humanitarian: Driven to make the world a better place.
+:butterfly:	 INTP/INTF_Logician/Mediator, **Humanitarian**: Driven to make the world a better place.
 Creative and imaginative in coming up with insightful solutions to meaningful problems.

-Feel free to look through my repositories, I'm currently working on a product transparency platform.
+:male_detective:  Feel free to look through my repositories, I'm currently working on a product transparency platform.

 You can always contact me via [LinkedIn](https://www.linkedin.com/in/martijncvv/).